Updated: Final pricing, specifications, and availability details have been added following the product's official launch.

 Camera-free design gives Solos a lighter alternative to Meta’s AI glasses

 Solos is framing weight as the killer spec.
-The new Meta Glasses announced last month weigh around 54 to nearly 60 grams, depending on style, according to The Verge’s comparison.
+The Ray-Ban Meta smart glasses weigh 48 to 54 grams, depending on the frame style.

-That makes the AirGo A6 roughly one-third the weight of those Meta frames at the high end of the cited range.
-Solos is not matching camera-based features here.
-It is stripping them out.
+That makes the AirGo A6 roughly one-third lighter than those Meta frames at the high end.
+Solos is not matching camera-based features; it is stripping them out.

 |---|---|---|---|